 - Cookies will stay fresh covered at room temperature for 1 week.

-Make ahead tip: You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
+- Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
 Baked cookies freeze well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature, if desired, before serving.
 Unbaked cookie dough balls will freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Click here for my tips and tricks on freezing cookie dough.

 Just as tasty with regular mini M&Ms too 🙂